jxskiss/nice-pyvue-template/README.md

 ./manage.py createsuperuser

 # build frontend files
+cd frontend/
 npm install && npm run build

+# build api docs with apidocjs
+npm run apidoc

+# to play with django or tornado, go back to the project root
+cd ..

 # play with django server
 # open your browser and browse: